Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ---

 ## Part B Sign-Off
-- Push your Lab02 folder to GitHub repo .
+- commit and push your Lab02 folder to GitHub repo `SRT111F2026`.
 - Submit a PDF named using your Seneca username, **<your-username>.pdf** on *Blackbaord*.
 - Your PDF must include:
     - Task 5 screenshot(s)